mebeim/aoc/2019/README.md

 ```

 Now our `build_graph()` function can just call `find_adjacent()` for each portal
-if finds in the maze grid, and save everything in our graph dictionary.
+it finds in the maze grid, and save everything in our graph dictionary.
 Pretty
 straightforward:

 ```python